housegamer1/wrc_telemetry/README.md

 # Simple Python EA Sports WRC Telemetry Client

+Probably wont develop this anymore since the game is no longer supported by the devs

 Just a little free time fun project, don't expect too much 😊<br>
 Made to run in Windows CMD (works in git bash though, did not try Linux.
 IO will probably crash there)<br>
 Made in python 3.<br>